In the list of names below, * denotes team leaders, and > denotes student team members.

 Meta Majors: Integrated Courses of Study: this website maintained by Undergraduate Studies at CSUN provides an overview of meta-majors in the CSU and nationally.

-Meta-Majors on CSU Campuses: this website maintained by CSU Dominguez Hills offers an overview of meta-majors.
+Meta-Majors on CSU Campuses: this website (now maintained by Undergraduate Studies at CSUN) offers an overview of meta-majors.
 It includes examples from several campuses across the country, as well as resources from the one-day meta-majors CSU working conference (San Francisco, January 25, 2017).

 Meet the "Meta-Major" by Byron ZumMallen.
 "Essentially, a meta-major is a designed program of courses that crosses different majors and fields but with similar content—focusing on, say, health sciences or STEM or liberal arts."
 Features Fullerton, San Francisco State, and Long Beach State, as well as Pasadena City College and Bakersfield College.
 (9/9/16)